Hélène Ségara: Childhood in the French Riviera

 Hélène Ségara was born on 26 February 1971 on her grandfather's farm in Six-Fours-les-Plages.
-Her father, Bernardo Rizzo, is of Italian descent and her mother, Therese Kasbarian, is Armenian.
+Her father, Bernardo Rizzo, is of Italian descent and her mother, Thérèse Kasbarian, is Armenian.
 She has cited her parents' divorce when she was eight and the death of her grandfather when she was 16 as defining moments of her childhood.

 As she wanted to become a singer, she left school and family at the age of 14.
 As a teenager, her jobs included performing in the piano bars of the French Riviera.

 At 18, she gave birth to Raphael, her first son.
 Drawing on many musical influences she was a prolific songwriter during this period, and her repertoire grew to over a thousand songs in seven languages.
 In 1993, her first single, "Loin", was released, but failed to achieve success.

 Life in Paris

 In 1996, accompanied by her young son, she moved to Paris, where she met Christian Loigerot, who became one of her composers.
 She also met the famous producer Orlando Gigliotti, Dalida's brother, who gave new impetus to her career.
 Although impressed by the experience and professionalism of this mentor, she was still under contract with her first producer.

 Ségara's first success came with "Je vous aime adieu," the first single from her debut album, Cœur de verre (1996), followed by the duet "Vivo per lei," performed with Andrea Bocelli.
 Her big break came when she was selected to play Esmeralda in Richard Cocciante's musical Notre Dame de Paris.
 Although she auditioned for the role in 1997, she wasn't selected until 1999, following the withdrawal of the Israeli singer Noa.
 "When fate knocks at the door for a second time, we must not let it get away," said Ségara.

 However, her career was jeopardized after she was diagnosed with a cyst on her vocal cords although she continued to perform.
 During a show in Canada, she lost her voice.
 Her producer then resold her contract to Orlando, while a laser operation was carried out to treat her vocal cords.